seqsense/urg_stamped/README.md

 Precisely and accurately stamped URG driver for ROS

-## Backgrounds and Algorithms
+## Backgrounds and Algorithm

 2D-LIDAR URG series provides 1ms resolution timestamp and exclusive clock synchronization mode.
 It was hard to compensate clock drift during measurement using them.
 Also, the resolution of the timestamp was not enough for a high-speed motion of the sensor.

-urg_stamped estimates sub-millisecond timestamp with clock drift compensation.
+So, urg_stamped estimates sub-millisecond by the following algorithm:

-The estimation is structured by following threefold:
-- Observe sensor internal timestamp by using sensor state command that sometimes responds immediately.
+- Determine sensor internal clock state (clock offset and gain) using TM command
+  1. Observe sub-millisecond clock offset by finding increment of millisecond resolution sensor timestamp
+  2. Observe clock gain from multiple observations of the clock offset
+- Determine scan origin time and interval
+  - UTM: (UTM sends scan data right after the scan is finished)
-- Observe data packet arrival time that is correlated to the true measurement time.
+    1. Observe scan timing based on scan data arrival time
-- Fuse accurate but low-resolution timestamp and noisy but high-resolution arrival time by the complementary filter.
+  - UST: (UST sends scan data on the next 1ms frame after the scan is finished)
+    1. Find sensor scan timestamp jitter
+    2. Observe scan origin time and scan interval using scan timestamp jitter
+- Calculate sub-millisecond scan timestamp based on the observed scan origin time and scan interval

 ## Usages